coolstar/csaudioacp3x/README.md

 - The CAdapterCommon interface gives the miniports access to virtual mixer hardware.
 It also implements the **IAdapterPowerManagement** interface.

-- The CMiniportTopologySimpleAudioSample interface is the base class for all sample topologies.
+- The CMiniportTopologyCsAudioAcp3x interface is the base class for all sample topologies.
 It has very basic common functions.
 In addition, this class contains common topology property handlers.

 The following table shows the contents of the various subdirectories of this sample.